-Alfred State SUNY College of Technology is in Alfred, NY, a vibrant community with a permanent population of approximately 2,000 residents and approximately 6,000 students enrolled in three colleges.
-It is 15 miles north of the Pennsylvania border, 70 miles south of Rochester, and 90 miles southeast of Buffalo.
+Located in Western New York, Alfred State College of Technology - State University of New York (SUNY) is in a vibrant community surrounded by scenic countryside.
+In the charming Village of Alfred, college students greatly outnumber permanent residents.
+This quintessential college town is 15 miles north of the Pennsylvania border, 70 miles south of Rochester, and 90 miles southeast of Buffalo.

-In 1951, the college was authorized by SUNY to award the degree of Associate in Applied Science.
-The Associate in Arts and the Associate in Science degrees were authorized in 1967, and the Associate in Occupational Studies was approved in 1973.
-Bachelor's degrees were added to the college’s offerings in 1991.
+Alfred State started as a state school of agriculture in 1908.
+Then in 1948 it was incorporated into the newly organized SUNY system.
+The college was authorized by SUNY to award the degree of Associate in Applied Science in 1951, the Associate in Arts and Associate in Science degrees in 1967, and the Associate in Occupational Studies in 1973.
+Bachelor's degrees were added in 1991.

 The college enrolls more than 3,600 undergraduate students annually.
 There are approximately 400 teaching faculty and staff members supporting the college’s 70+ programs in agriculture, allied health, applied technology, architecture, business, engineering technology, liberal arts, nursing, and sciences.